 You need to give your body nourishment before you conceive.
 You need a strong and healthy body to have a child.
 Make sure you have a diet rich in whole grains, fruits, vegetables, legumes, lean meat, and low fat dairy in the right amounts.
 You want to avoid fatty foods, excessive sodium, and refined carbohydrates.

 You should try to get more folic acid as it can help with fertility but check with your doctor first before you do this.
-Consider using a prenatal supplement – Pregnacare Conception, Sanatogen Mum To Be and Babystart Fertilcare vitamins can all be recommended.
+Consider using a prenatal supplement – Pregnacare Conception and Babystart Fertilcare vitamins can all be recommended.

 Careful with Lubricants